-One becomes eligible for tenure, promotion or advancement within Rank upon meeting the requirements stated in prior sections of this Handbook.
-However, none of these actions is automatic.
+One becomes eligible for tenure, promotion or advancement within rank upon meeting the requirements stated in prior sections of this handbook.
+However, none of these actions are automatic.
 All are based upon performance as evaluated by these procedures.
-Emphasis is placed upon peer and administrative review both within one's school and within the University.
-At any point in the review process the faculty member may withdraw his/her application.
+Emphasis is placed upon peer and administrative review both within one's school and within the university.
+At any point in the review process, the faculty member may withdraw his/her application.

 The dean, after considering both the application and the recommendation of the school personnel committee, submits his/her recommendation (along with the recommendation of the school personnel committee) to the University Faculty Personnel Committee.
+A consensus of a postitive recommendation for promotion must be met by the FPC/SPC and the dean in order for the application to move forward.
 (For advancement within the Assistant and Associate Professor ranks, proceed directly from Step II to Step IV.)

-The Provost reviews all applications and recommendations for final decision in all promotion and advancement cases.
-(For all tenure cases, proceed to step V.) If the Provost does not agree with the recommendation of the University Personnel Committee, he/she will submit to the UPC in writing the issues in disagreement.
+The Provost reviews all applications and recommendations for final decision in all promotion, advancement, and tenure cases.
+If the Provost does not agree with the recommendation of the University Faculty Personnel Committee, he/she will submit to the UPC in writing the issues of disagreement.
 This will be done at least one week prior to a resolution meeting of the Provost and the UPC, to be called by the UPC Chair.
-At that meeting the Provost will present the case verbally and answer questions from individual UPC members.
+At that meeting, the Provost will present the case verbally and answer questions from individual UPC members.
 The UPC will adjourn to an executive session to cast a vote to either agree with the Provost's decision or to overrule the Provost.
 An overrule requires a 2/3 majority vote (5 of 7 members).